mrdaniellewis/react-listboxes/README.md

 ### Drop down

 Produces a listbox opened by a button.
-It is equivalent to a HTML `<select>` element.
+It is equivalent to a custom HTML `<select>` element.

-In ARIA terms, it is a `<button>` with a popup menu that opens a listbox.
+In ARIA terms, it is a `<button>` `aria-haspopup` of `menu` that opens a listbox.

 The interaction pattern is the same as the [aria practices collapsible dropdown example](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html)

 This is a controlled component.
-You must change the `value` in response to setValue to change the selection.
+You must change the `value` in response to `setValue` to change the selection.
 The component maintains an internal state to control if opened or closed.

 ```js
 <Dropdown